TzorAL/daily-random-xkcd/README.md

 - Generates an RSS feed that updates with new comic details.
 - Tracks seen comics in `seen_comics.json` to avoid duplication.
 - Sends email notifications via RSS.app whenever a new comic is published.
-- Generates a random xkcd HTML 404 page (`xkcd_404_style.html`) that presents a randomly selected comic in a unique format.
+- Generates a random xkcd HTML 404 page (`docs/xkcd_404_style.html`) that presents a randomly selected comic in a unique format.

 ## How It Works
 1. A GitHub Actions workflow is triggered daily at 8:00 AM UTC+3 to run a Python script (`generate_rss.py`).
 2. The script fetches a random comic from the xkcd API, ensuring that it hasn't been seen before.
-3. The comic details are formatted in an XML structure and saved to `xkcd_feed.xml`.
+3. The comic details are formatted in an XML structure and saved to `docs/xkcd_feed.xml`.
 4. The seen comics are tracked in `seen_comics.json`, allowing the script to remember which comics have already been shown.
 5. The RSS feed is hosted on GitHub, allowing easy access for RSS.app.
 6. An RSS.app service monitors the RSS feed and sends an email whenever a new comic is detected.